 The internet of things (IoT) describes a global network of connected objects that were previously 'dumb', such as smart bulbs, smart plugs and thermostats.

-Mainframes are huge and very powerful computers that are reliable and have been around for a long time.
+Mainframes are huge and very powerful computers that are reliable.
 Mainframes are used to process large amounts of data and can be used to solve scientific and engineering problems that require complex calculations with large datasets (e.g. weather forecasting or scientific simulations).

 Mainframes are reliable and secure because they have large backup capabilities.
 Mainframes are very expensive and require teams of experts to oversee them, and so are used only by organisations that need to process very large amounts of data quickly, such as banks and airlines.

 These are still experimental and in development.
 They work with quantum bits (qubits) which, unlike binary, are not limited to just two states (0 or 1).
 Qubits represent atomic particles, which can be in several different states at the same time.

 A fully working quantum computer would potentially be able to process data and perform calculations millions of times faster than currently available computers.

 1. For each type of computer system, make a list of benefits, drawbacks and possible uses.